-You were reared as a child who was destined to be a great Solider and your training to become a great soldier begins from the very early stage of life.
-You were taught the basic techniques of survival, you learned in your youth the use of weapon and armor, in addition to this, you also learned how to survive in the battlefield.
+You were reared as a child who was destined to be a great soldier, and your training to become a great soldier begins from the very early stage of life.
+You were taught the basic techniques of survival, and you learned in your youth the use of weapons and armor, in addition to this, you also learned how to survive on the battlefield.

-You also have to discuss with your dungeon master about your rank progress in that military organization and also discuss your career and experienced that you gained when you were in the army.
+You also have to discuss with your dungeon master your rank progress in that military organization and also discuss your career and experience that you gained when you were in the army.

 Skill Proficiencies: Athletics and intimidation are your skill proficiencies

 Tool Proficiencies: One type of gaming set, Vehicle (land)

 Equipment: your equipment includes an insignia of rank, a trophy taken from a fallen enemy (a dagger, broken blade, a piece of a banner), a set of bone dice or deck of cards, a set of common clothes and a belt pouch containing 10gp.